ryanburden/berkeley-mids-notes/bridge/linear-algebra/unit1/unit1.md

 2) For the class of affine functions from $R^n -> R^m$\
 This class is isomorphic to the class of linear functions from $R^(n+1) -> R^m$

+1.5 Operations on Real Matrices

+Def: A real matrix is an $n x m$ rectangular array of real numbers.